japila-books/apache-spark-internals/docs/scheduler/CoarseGrainedSchedulerBackend.md

 = [[CoarseGrainedSchedulerBackend]] CoarseGrainedSchedulerBackend

-`CoarseGrainedSchedulerBackend` is a xref:scheduler:SchedulerBackend.adoc[SchedulerBackend].
+`CoarseGrainedSchedulerBackend` is a scheduler:SchedulerBackend.md[SchedulerBackend].

-`CoarseGrainedSchedulerBackend` is an link:spark-service-ExecutorAllocationClient.adoc[ExecutorAllocationClient].
+`CoarseGrainedSchedulerBackend` is an spark-service-ExecutorAllocationClient.md[ExecutorAllocationClient].

-`CoarseGrainedSchedulerBackend` is responsible for requesting resources from a cluster manager for executors that it in turn uses to xref:scheduler:CoarseGrainedSchedulerBackend-DriverEndpoint.adoc#launchTasks[launch tasks] (on xref:executor:CoarseGrainedExecutorBackend.adoc[]).
+`CoarseGrainedSchedulerBackend` is responsible for requesting resources from a cluster manager for executors that it in turn uses to scheduler:CoarseGrainedSchedulerBackend-DriverEndpoint.md#launchTasks[launch tasks] (on executor:CoarseGrainedExecutorBackend.md[]).

 `CoarseGrainedSchedulerBackend` holds executors for the duration of the Spark job rather than relinquishing executors whenever a task is done and asking the scheduler to launch a new executor for each new task.